-€560 is paid into the bank accounts of each of the 2,000 people taking part in the pilot scheme (for the moment it is only that), regardless of whether they are out of work, looking for work, in work or retiring from work.
+We all know the Nordic countries have incredibly benevolent welfare states.
+But for nearly a year the Finnish government has been even more benevolent than usual.
+It’s handing its population what it calls a ‘basic income’, and what most Finns simply call ‘free money’. €560 is paid into the bank accounts of each person taking part in the pilot scheme (for the moment it is only that), regardless of whether they are in or out of work, looking for work or retiring.
 Everyone gets the money and everyone can spend it exactly as they please.
-And those who are unemployed don’t even have to show that they are in the process of looking for work.
+Those who are unemployed don’t even have to show they’re looking for work.

-Not surprisingly, introducing the scheme has not exactly been plain-sailing.
-There have been constant calls that call the scheme clearly de-incentivising for those looking for work, but, as supporters of the scheme are quick to point out, if you do find work, you continue to receive the payments, so it is no different, perhaps even better, than just receiving unemployment benefits when you can’t be bothered to find work, as was the case in the old system.
+Unsurprisingly, there have been unending calls the scheme is de-incentivising.
+But, as supporters of the scheme are quick to point out, if you do find work, you continue to receive the payments, so it is no different, perhaps even better, than just receiving unemployment benefits when you can’t be bothered to find work, as was the case in the old system.

-And, despite the criticism, Finland’s experiment is drawing attention in other corners of the globe.
-The government of Ontario began trialling the scheme in March 2017 to, as its premier says “address new challenges”, and Utrecht’s council is doing the same in the Netherlands.
-The idea has also been thrown around by prominent figures ranging from hard-left senator Bernie Sanders to the plutocrat Mark Zuckerberg.
+Despite criticism, Finland’s experiment is fast drawing attention across the globe.
+In Canada, the government of Ontario trialled the scheme in March last year to “address new challenges”, and Utrecht’s council is doing the same in the Netherlands.
+The idea has even been thrown around by prominent figures in the USA, from hard-left Bernie Sanders to plutocrat Mark Zuckerberg.

-Sadly, though, the Finnish government refuses to release any results until the end of this year, and there have been worries that since the original sample size was cut by a fifth the results will no longer be accurate, so all we have at the moment is the testimonies of those who have taken part.
-But if Juha is to be believed, as well as those places who have followed Finland lead to trial the project, it may only be a matter of time before “Universal Basic Income” really does become universal.
-In Finland at least.
+The Finnish government refuses to release results until the end of this year, and there have been worries that since the original sample size was cut by a fifth, the results will no longer be accurate.
+All we have at the moment is the testimonies of those who took part.
+But so far they’ve responded positively.
+So, if they’re to be believed, it may only be a matter of time before ‘Universal Basic Income’ really does become universal

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.